TiredBob/Renamer/README.md

 The other goals are to be usable in Windows or Linux without modification (will probably work on Mac as well, but I don't have one on hand for testing)

 Currently there is no real functionality, only some parts of the GUI have been added, and I am working on the logic behind adding/removing GUI widgets procedurally.
+It only supports extensions up to 5 characters in length (6 including the .) and I see no reason to add support for anything longer.